 In Consumer Reports most recent testing, the NextFit landed at the coveted #1 slot (out of 32 seats tested) with “best” crash protection.

 So what’s not to like?
-Well, we see numerous reports that the chest clip is too easy for toddler to unbuckle.
-And that’s a concern we don’t see on Britax seats.
 A few folks complained about the NextFit’s deep side walls (which are there for side impact protection)—getting a squirmy toddler in and out of the seat can be a challenge, thanks to these walls.
 Seats like the Diono Radian are easier to use for toddlers, since they have lower side walls.
 So even though the NextFit expands to better fit toddlers, the deep side walls somewhat defeat the innovation when it comes to ease of use.

-Bottom line: the Chicco NextFit is an excellent seat that earns our top rating.
+Bottom line: the Chicco NextFit, in any version, is an excellent seat that earns our top rating.
 Installation is a snap and overall safety features are best in class.
 Rating: A